TargetProcess/taucharts-docs/basic/guide.md

 #### nice

 By default Taucharts engine tries to make axis scale "nice".
-It tries to start measure scale from 0 and adds some margins to complete scale with "nice" numbers.
+It tries to start measure-based scale from 0 and adds some margins to complete scale with "nice" numbers.
 For example, if original scale domain contains values [8, 20, ...
 40], then axis will have ticks from 0 to 45.

+For the time scale *nice* means adding margins to start and complete scale with nearest nice dates.

 You can avoid this behavior by setting axis guide property *nice* to false: